ibm-cloud-docs/cloud-object-storage/quick-facts.md

 # Quick Facts for {{site.data.keyword.cos_full_notm}}
 {: #quick-facts}

 Finding what you need shouldn't be a chore.
-Here are some links to {: shortdesc}
+Here are some links to help you get to select points of interest in {{site.data.keyword.cos_full}}.
+{: shortdesc}

-The information you store with {{site.data.keyword.cos_full}} is encrypted and dispersed across multiple geographic locations.
+The information you store with {{site.data.keyword.cos_full_notm}} is encrypted and dispersed across multiple geographic locations.
 Your data is accessed over popular protocols like HTTPS using a modern RESTful API.

+For your first steps at {{site.data.keyword.cos_full_notm}}, you will need to [order storage]().